simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 06-Mar 08 2024
+Radio Blackout Forecast for Mar 07-Mar 09 2024

-              Mar 06        Mar 07        Mar 08
+              Mar 07        Mar 08        Mar 09
 R1-R2           15%           15%           15%
 R3 or greater    1%            1%            1%

-Rationale: A slight chance for isolated R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity will persist through 08 Mar as AR 3595 exits the western limb and AR 3599 shows signs of evolution.
+Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due to isolated M-class flare activity will persist through 09 Mar primarily due to the potential exhibited by ARs 3595 and 3599.

 ```